pytorch/tutorials/advanced_source/cpp_autograd.rst

    3.7608  0.9101  0.0073
   [ CPUFloatType{4,3} ]

-Here, we give an additional example of a function that is parametrized by non-Tensor arguments:
+Here, we give an additional example of a function that is parametrized by non-tensor arguments:

 .. code-block:: cpp